koenrh/delete-tweets/README.md

 to delete tweets, but these very likely will not allow you to delete tweets beyond the infamous [3,200 tweet limit](https://web.archive.org/web/20131019125213/https://dev.twitter.com/discussions/276).

+This is a fork of the original that adds the printing of the tweets contents, likes, and RTs.
+This helps with identifying content on a dry-run, or as it is being deleted.

 ## Prerequisites

-Unfortunately, as of late 2018, you are required to have a Twitter Developer account in order to create a Twitter app.
+You are required to have a Twitter Developer account in order to create a Twitter app.

 ### Apply for a Twitter Developer account